ksuhiyp/Terminology-/README.md

 # Terminology-
-A JSON file library to save unique English terms tied to there translations
+A JSON file library stores unique English terms mapped to there technichal translations